raytraina/parle-lune/README.md

-# chatner
+## parlé lune :crescent_moon:

-The beginnings of an awesome chat application built with Node.js, Express.js and Socket.io.
+Parlé Lune is a chat application built with Node.js, Express.js and Socket.io.
+More information will be added soon.